dOrgTech/ID-DAO/docs/architecture.md

 # Architecture
-This is intended to serve as a formal document in describing the final technical implementation of the product.
+Below is a technical specification for the GoodDollar dApp, server, and ID-DAO.
 Please note that the **current version of the architecture is tentative**, and is subject to change at any moment.

 ## Overview